yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-OperationOutcome-intro.md

 ### **Additional notes**

 1. **RequestId tag**
    All Operation Outcomes which pass through the Exchange will have a tag populated: https://yhcr.nhs.uk/RequestId.
 The "code" of this tag will contain a request id which can be used to uniquely identify the interaction and thus provide a link to diagnostic logs.

-Please quote for troubleshooting purposes.
+   ***Please quote this RequestId for troubleshooting purposes***

 2. **Narrative text**